GetStream/vg/README.md

 # virtualgo
-Virtualgo (or `vg`) is a virtualenv like solution to the go package isolation problem with `dep` integration.
+Virtualgo (or `vg` for short) is a virtualenv like solution to the go package isolation problem with `dep` integration.
 If you have had any of the following problems this package will solve them for you: